Sarah Silverman Helped Louis C.K.’s Daughter Rationalize His Actions

 Additionally, C.K. apologized in his statement and said that he planned to take a step back and listen.
 Many were surprised when C.K. appeared at the Comedy Cellar after just nine months away from the spotlight.
 The hashtag #Louisck surfaced after his set, with many debating C.K.’s return.

-One Twitter user said: “I’m pretty sure every guy who is defending Louis Ck’s return are the same guys who didn’t give a shit that he did it to begin with.” another said: “#LouisCK is performing again.
+One Twitter user said: “I’m pretty sure every guy who is defending Louis Ck’s return are the same guys who didn’t give a s**t that he did it to begin with.” another said: “#LouisCK is performing again.
 If he seeks or deserves redemption isn’t for me to say.
 I hope he does the right thing, & I hope that comes from a place of sincere regret and not simply careerist damage control.
 That’s all out of my hands.
 I only control if I’ll go see his show.”